rithwik-mishra/BriefNews/README.md

 uvicorn main:app --reload --host 0.0.0.0 --port 8000
 ```

-The backend will be available at `https://briefnews.onrender.com/`
+The locally hosted backend will be available at `http://localhost:8000`

 ### 2. Frontend Setup